Wood ash: Chemical compounds

 As the wood burns, it produces different compounds depending on the temperature used.
 Some studies cite calcium carbonate (CaCO_{3}) as the major constituent, others find no carbonate at all but calcium oxide (CaO) instead.
 The latter is produced at higher temperatures (see calcination).
 The equilibrium reaction CaCO_{3} → CO_{2} + CaO has its equilibrium shifted leftward at 750 °C and high partial pressure (such as in a wood fire) but shifted rightward at 900 °C or when partial pressure is reduced.

 Much of wood ash contains calcium carbonate (CaCO_{3}) as its major component, representing 25% or even 45% of total ash weight.
 At 600 C CaCO_{3} and K_{2}CO_{3} were identified in one case.
-(Note: Woodchips of different wood species (Aspen, Yellow poplar, White oak, White oak bark, Douglas-fir bark) were pyrolyzed in a closed container in a furnace at 500 C.) Less than 10% is potash, and less than 1% is phosphate.
+(Note: Woodchips of different wood species (Aspen, Yellow poplar, white oak, white oak bark, Douglas-fir bark) were pyrolyzed in a closed container in a furnace at 500 C.) Less than 10% is potash, and less than 1% is phosphate.

 Trace elements

 There are trace elements of iron (Fe), manganese (Mn), zinc (Zn), copper (Cu) and some heavy metals.
 Their concentrations in ash vary due to combustion temperature.
 Decomposition of carbonates and the volatilization of potassium (K), sulfur (S), and trace amounts of copper (Cu) and boron (B) may result from increased temperature.
-The study has found that at raised temperature K, S, B, sodium (Na) and copper (Cu) decreased, whereas Mg, P, Mn, Al, Fe, and Si did not change relative to calcium (Ca).
+The study has found that at raised temperature Potassium (K), Sulphur (S), Boron (B), Sodium (Na) and Copper (Cu) decreased, whereas Magnesium (Mg), Phosphorus (P), Manganese (Mn), Aluminium (Al), Iron (Fe), and Silicon (Si) did not change relative to calcium (Ca).
 All of these trace elements are, however, present in the form of oxides at higher temperature of combustion.
 Some elements in wood ash (all fractions given in mass of elements per mass of ash) include: